michael1212-creator/quackle/README.md

     qmake quackle.pro && make && cd quackleio && qmake && make && cd .. && cd quacker && qmake && make && ./Quackle && cd ..

+Also check out https://www.jetbrains.com/help/clion/qt-tutorial.html#qt-setup-in-clion for using Qt in CLion

 The binary will build as 'Quackle'.
 It might be found in the quacker directory or in the release subdirectory.